 Patient safety is very important and is assured in several ways.

-Before treatment is delivered to the patient, a treatment plan is developed and approved by the radiation oncologist in collaboration with the radiation dosimetrist and physicist.
-The plan is double-checked before treatment is given and quality-control procedures ensure that the treatment is delivered as planned.
+Before treatment is delivered to the patient, a treatment plan is developed and approved by the radiation oncologist in collaboration with the radiation dosimetrist and medical physicist.
+The plan is double-checked before treatment is given and quality-assurance procedures are performed to ensure that the treatment will be delivered as planned.

-Quality control of the linear accelerator is also very important.
+Quality assurance of the linear accelerator is very important.
 There are several systems built into the accelerator so that it will not deliver a higher dose than the radiation oncologist has prescribed.
-Each morning before any patients are treated, the radiation therapist performs checks on the machine using a piece of equipment called a "tracker" to make sure that the radiation intensity is uniform across the beam and that it is working properly.
-In addition, the radiation physicist conducts more detailed weekly and monthly checks of the linear accelerator.
+Each morning before any patients are treated, the radiation therapist performs checks on the machine to make sure that the radiation intensity is uniform across the beam and that it is working properly.
+In addition, the medical physicist conducts more detailed monthly and annual checks of the linear accelerator.